ivopavlov87/tech-assessment/README.md

 This was to keep the object as minimal as possible as the customer, and item information could be retrieved from the JSON objects in the data folder, which were acting as pseudo-databases.

 When an order is deleted, it made most business sense to me to set the status of the order to "Cancelled" instead of a hard delete to keep track of records.

+File system module was used to access/read/write to the JSON files.
+The provided template for NodeJS was used and modified for this exercise.

+jsonReader helper function was created to use make a simpler way of retrieving updated values from the "orders database."

 # Hey developers, engineers, hackers.
 **This is important!** We want to respect your valuable time so **_PLEASE_** timebox this exercise.